The Ultimate Guide to White Water Rafting in Kenya

 Before the action

 The briefing did not make things any better.
-The instructors were busy telling us what to do in the event that a snake got into the raft or we spot a hippo in the water, all while reminding us repeatedly to not let go of the $80 paddles.
-After the instructions and risks were explained to us, I had a moment of weakness and wanted to skip on rafting.
+The instructors were busy telling us what to do if a snake got into the raft or we spotted a hippo in the water while reminding us repeatedly not to let go of the $80 paddles.
+After the instructions and risks were explained to us, I had a moment of weakness and wanted to skip rafting.
 However, in the spirit of seeking discomfort, and some remaining adventure in my bones, I decided to go.
 In any case, we were all wearing life jackets so drowning was out of the question.

 The big moment